top of page

 2. The Quaich

 A quaich (pronounced k-way-ch {as in loch} is a traditional Scottish drinking cup with two handles, which has been used for hundreds of years as a symbol of welcome and unity.
-In weddings, it is used to symbolise two families joining together as one but it also works very well as a symbol of welcome for your new child.
+In weddings, it is used to symbolise two families joining together as one but it also works very well as a symbol of welcome for your new child during their non-religious naming ceremony.
 It is usually filled with a dram of whisky, but of course you can add anything you like!

 You might already have a quaich in the family, or a new quaich can be a new family heirloom that your child can use during their life’s milestones – for example at their own wedding or to welcome a child of their own!